 Gerard & Trinder Projects is developing the series based on Eric Hebborn’s explosive memoir, Drawn To Trouble (option secured), that when published in 1991 spread chaos throughout the art world, casting doubt on the authenticity of artworks held in collections from NYC’s Metropolitan and LA’s Getty to the British Museum and Copenhagen’s National Museum.

-Email me for information or to see the Masters of Deceit pilot and episode outline
+If you work in series development or production, email me for information or to see the Masters of Deceit pilot and episode outline.
+You can also sign up to my mailing list to stay informed about updates.

 Peter Gerard, a filmmaker working on a series about the master forger based on Hebborn’s memoir, thinks his story is still relevant in this “era of questionable authenticity of images.”
 Today, the term “fake news” is thrown around casually by the president of the United States in speeches and on Twitter, and anyone who knows how to use Photoshop can doctor an image.
 But Hebborn scoffed at experts long before the dawn of the “Post-Truth Era.”